Name and location of repository

 The Velma L. Carson Papers comprises of correspondence, records, and photographs of her personal life, academic, and professional careers.
 The collection is divided into eight series: Manuscripts, Poems, Magazines and Published Articles, Correspondence, Photographs, Drawings, Biographical, Subject, and Artifacts.

 The manuscripts of this collection contain scripts from plays, documentaries, and stories written by Velma Carson.
-Some of these manuscripts provide information regarding "Operation Democracy," a pageant called "Message to Feves," and orginal stories and essays written by Velma Carson.
+Some of these manuscripts provide information regarding "Operation Democracy," a pageant called "Message to Feves," and original stories and essays were written by Velma Carson.
 The poems in this collection are original poems written by Velma Carson about various topics throughout her lifetime.
-Magazines and Published Articles consists of newpaper and magazine articles and clippings from her life.
+Magazines and Published Articles consist of newspaper and magazine articles and clippings from her life.
 There are also a few of her own publications and works that she published during her career as a journalist and writer.
 The largest portion of this collection is correspondence.
 This series is organized mostly in chronological order and consists of letters, cards, and postcards.
 The correspondence is mainly between Velma and her family and friends.
 The earliest letter is from 1915 and the latest is 1984.
 This covers her time at Kansas State in 1915 all the way to when she was awarded her degree in 1982.
-The photographs of this collection include a variety of photos of Velma Carson, her friends, and family over the course of her life.
+The photographs of this collection include a variety of photos of Velma Carson, her friends, and her family over the course of her life.
 The drawings are several small pieces created by Velma Carson.
 The biographical series includes nine folders of information on Velma, two folders of information on Winona Carson, and three folders on Viola and Edward Carson.
-The subject series is made up of four folders that include information on Belva Lockwood, Wayne Randall, Morganville United Methodist Church and Clay County taxes.
+The subject series is made up of four folders that include information on Belva Lockwood, Wayne Randall, Morganville United Methodist Church, and Clay County taxes.
 The artifacts include wallpaper and fabric samples, E. L. Carson's black leather wallet, stamps, a small toy monkey, a small puzzle, a copy of a Ten Dollar Confederate bill used as an advertisement for Joe Kay as Sheriff, and a Cigar Box.

 System of arrangement